eprintsug/rioxx2/CONFIGURATION.md

 * check whether a field called rioxx2\_description\_input exists, and if so return its value
 * otherwise call the rioxx2\_description field's "rioxx2\_value" property and return its value (or undef if the field does not have this property)

-### RIOXX Fields in the Workflow
+### RIOXX2 Fields in the Workflow

-The virtual RIOXX fields can be added to the deposit workflow, provided that a corresponding _input field is also defined (by default the plugin adds 11 virtual fields to the workflow in a separate "rioxx" stage):
+The virtual RIOXX2 fields can be added to the deposit workflow, provided that a corresponding _input field is also defined (by default the plugin adds 11 virtual fields to the workflow in a separate "rioxx" stage):

      <component type="Field::RIOXX2"><field ref="rioxx2_dateAccepted" /></component>